#

 Aliases creation

 It is not possible to create aliases dynamically, only before Uniconfig is started.
-Creation of aliases has some rules:
+The following rules apply:

-- Alias name has to be unique and cannot contain whitespaces
+- The alias name must be unique and cannot contain whitespaces.

-- Command can contain a wildcard (*).
-In this case user will be prompted to add value
+- The command can contain a wildcard (*).
+In this case the user will be prompted to add a value.

-- Alias is only visible in the mode under which it was defined
+- The alias is only visible in the mode where it was defined.

 #